National Social Life, Health, and Aging Project (NSHAP): Wave 1, [United States], July 2005-March 2006 (ICPSR 20541)

 Linda J. Waite, University of Chicago.
 Department of Sociology; Edward O. Laumann, University of Chicago.
 Department of Sociology; Wendy S. Levinson, University of Toronto.
 Department of Medicine; Stacy Tessler Lindau, University of Chicago.
-Pritzker School of Medicine.
-Departments of OB/GYN, Medicine (Geriatrics); Colm A. O'Muircheartaigh, University of Chicago.
-Harris School for Public Policy Studies, and NORC
+School of Medicine.
+Departments of Obstetrics and Gynecology/Medicine-Geriatrics; Colm A. O'Muircheartaigh, Irving B. Harris Graduate School of Public Policy Studies

 Included in the Core file (Dataset 1) are demographic characteristics, such as gender, age, education, race, and ethnicity.
 Other topics covered respondents' social networks, social and cultural activity, physical and mental health including cognition, well-being, illness, medications and alternative therapies, history of sexual and intimate partnerships and patient-physician communication, in addition to bereavement items.
 In addition data was collected from respondents on the following items and modules: social activity items, physical contact module, sexual interest module, get up and go assessment of physical function and a panel of biomeasures including, weight, waist circumference, height, blood pressure, smell, saliva collection, taste, and a self-administered vaginal swab for female respondents.
 The Core file also contains a count of the total number of drugs taken, and a variable for each observed therapeutic category, indicating whether the respondent reported taking one or more medications in that category.
 These variables are derived from the information in the medications file, and thus are guaranteed to be consistent with it.
 The Marital/Cohabiting History file (Dataset 2) contains one record for each marriage or cohabitation identified in Section 3A of the questionnaire.
 The Social Networks file (Dataset 3) contains one record for each person identified on the network roster.
 Respondents who refused to participate in the roster or who did not identify anyone are not represented in this file.
 The Medications file (Dataset 4) contains one record for each item listed in the medications log (including alternative medicines and nutritional products).
 Respondents who did not report taking any medications or who refused to participate in this module are not represented in this file.
 Lastly, the Sexual Partners file (Dataset 5) contains one record for each sexual partner identified in Section 3A of the questionnaire.

-Users interested in obtaining these data from NACDA must request and complete the NSHAP Restricted Data Use Agreement form.
+Public and restricted versions of the the Core and Social Networks data are included in this collection.
+Users interested in obtaining the restricted versions of these data from NACDA must request and complete the NSHAP Restricted Data Use Agreement form.
 Users can download this form from the download page associated with this dataset.
-Completed forms with original signature(s) should be emailed to firstname.lastname@example.org.
+Completed forms with original signature(s) should be emailed to email@example.com.

-This collection is being released in six parts: Parts 1 through 5 contain the ICPSR-processed files; Part 6 contains the original Stata data files with extended and nonextended missing values provided by the P.I. in a zip file package.
+This collection is being released in seven parts: Parts 1 through 5 contain the ICPSR-processed files; Part 6 contains the original Stata data files with extended and nonextended missing values provided by the P.I. in a zip file package; Part 7 contains the public-use original Stata data files provided by the P.I. in a zip file package.

 Respondents were randomly assigned to one of 6 interview paths, with the path determining which modules were received during the main interview or in the leave-behind questionnaire.
-Please see the included questionnaire for an in-depth description of the individual paths, which can be found within the ICPSR Data Collection Instrument PDF.
+Please see the included questionnaire for an in-depth description of the individual paths.
 In cases where a particular question appeared in the interview for some and in the leave-behind for others, they have been combined into a single variable to facilitate analysis.
 For more information on study design, users should refer to the P.I.
 Documentation in the ICPSR Codebook, as well as visit the NORC at the University of Chicago Web site.